KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_diffuse_transmission/README.md

 ```

 ### KHR_materials_volume
 If `KHR_materials_diffuse_transmission` is combined with `KHR_materials_volume`, a diffuse transmission BTDF describes the transmission of light through the volume boundary.
 The object becomes translucent.
 The roughness parameter only affects the reflection.
-Scattering and absorption inside the volume are computed as defined in `KHR_materials_volume` and `KHR_materials_sss`, so the random walk through the volume is not affected by the surface BSDF.
+The light transport inside the volume is not affected by the surface BSDF.

 <figure style="text-align:center">
 <img src="./figures/translucent-roughness.png"/>